Deniz-Koseoglu/CT-Toolkit/README.md

 | **seed_val** | The random seed value to use for reproducible results with a given dataset.
 Can be any integer.
 The default is 42. |

 #### Details
 Please refer to the [CT Toolkit Vignette](http://www.google.co.uk/) for detailed, step-by-step usage examples of all functions.
+Example datasets are available from the [repository]().

 #### Values
 Apart from exporting model performance metrics, classification results and .PDF plots to a chosen directory, within the R environment, the function returns rpart or randomForest objects containing the full and pruned tree models, based on the parameters set by the user.
 Cross validation results and performance metrics for each model are also returned.
 This may be changed in the future such that the function does not return anything (i.e. returns NULL) within the R environment, as the exported results encompass all the required and useful output from the function.